Aalto-Electric-Drives/gritulator/docs/_sources/auto_examples/plot_RFPSC_grid_converter_12.5kVA_AC_grid_model.rst

 .. _sphx_glr_auto_examples_plot_RFPSC_grid_converter_12.5kVA_AC_grid_model.py:

-12.5-kVA grid forming converter(RFPSC), with electromechanical grid model.
+12.5-kVA grid forming converter (RFPSC), with electromechanical grid model.
 ==============================================

-This example simulates a grid forming controlled converter connected to a weak grid.
+This example simulates a grid forming controlled converter, which uses reference feedforward power synchronization control (RFPSC) method connected to a weak grid.
 The control system includes a power synchronization loop (PSL) to synchronize with the grid, an inner P_type current controller used to damp the current oscillations enhanced with a reference-feedforward term.
 The converter is connected to an AC grid with electromechanical dynamics through an LCL filter and an inductive impedance.

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-17
+GENERATED FROM PYTHON SOURCE LINES 17-18

 Imports.

 ..
-GENERATED FROM PYTHON SOURCE LINES 17-26
+GENERATED FROM PYTHON SOURCE LINES 18-27

 .. code-block:: default